Although the laws covering employment are extensive, the main issues for small and start-up businesses are fairly straightforward.

 6 Other rights

-6.1 Employees have the right to the national minimum wage (NMW) which stands at £6.50 for employees aged 21 and over.
+6.1 Employees have the right to a minimum wage which stands at £7.20 for employees aged over 25 (under the new National Living Wage) and £6.70 for employees aged 21 to 24.

 - Casual staff, agency staff and home workers also have a right to this wage.

 - Service charges, tips, gratuities and cover charges paid to a worker through payroll do not count towards NMW.

 6.2 Each employee must get a pay statement.